 How is coronavirus impacting prisoners? | The Stream

-In March, the World Health Organization published their guidelines on how to keep prisoners safe.
-It recommended taking regular temperature checks of inmates, releasing detainees where possible, and eliminating visits.
-In the next episode of the Stream at Home, we will look at how prisons can prevent some of society’s least valued people from coronavirus infections.
+In March, the World Health Organization published guidelines on how to keep prisoners safe.
+It recommended taking regular temperature checks of inmates, releasing detainees where possible and eliminating visits.
+In this episode of The Stream we look at how prisons can protect some of society’s least-valued people from coronavirus infections.

 TWITTER: https://twitter.com/AJStream